20 Incredible Must-Read Books Like Downton Abbey For 2023

 The class divide is strong but breaking, there is a star-crossed romance, a secret 25 years in the keeping, and descriptions that will dazzle the mind.
 I felt like I was swept into this world and I didn’t want to leave it.

-The Lake House by Kate Morton
+The Lake House

-Devastated by the loss, the Edevane family pack up their country estate and never return.
+Devastated by the loss, the Edevane family pack up their country estate and never returned.
 70 years in the future, a local detective stumbles upon the case and figures out exactly what happened that fateful night.

 Non-Fiction Books Like Downton Abbey